cmark0v/linux_hax/linuxhax.rst

 shells:
 =======
-- ``bash`` -common, youre prob on it. "bourne again shell" wahteve that means
+- ``bash`` -common, youre prob on it. "bourne again shell" whatever that means
 - ``csh`` -different, advanced too - C shell
 - ``tcsh`` -mac uses it? freebsd? its good too
-- ``zsh``` - another shell that some nerds are all about, like the previous 2
+- ``zsh`` - another shell that some nerds are all about, like the previous 2
 - ``sh`` - the most simple bare bones one used when there is nothing else in some broke-ass embedded system or something, no tab to complete, no features, you run it because its always there on every system, common hack entrypoint to spawn a shell in a priv upgrade or somesort of remote code exe sploit